-Looking for a Holladay Concrete Paving company?
+Looking for Concrete Paving Services in Holladay, UT?

 At A-Rock Asphalt Services, we’re proud to serve as your one-stop hub for all asphalt paving services in Holladay, Utah and surrounding areas.
 We’ve been assisting Utahns with all their asphalt needs for years, with a huge variety of services available from the most experienced pros in the business.

 Whether you require minor asphalt repairs or re-striping, newly-paved lots or surfaces or a variety of coating and sealing solutions, we’re here to help.
 Consult with our team to learn about not only our previous work and examples of our craftsmanship, but also precisely how we can serve you and help build or repair your asphalt surfaces.

 Fill out our form and one of our representatives will get in touch with you shortly.

 Specializing in medium and small paving jobs

 When you call the team at A-Rock Asphalt, your experience will be handled from start to finish by friendly, experienced professionals dedicated to your satisfaction.
 We only hire the very best, with a rigorous screening and training process involved for all new hires that ensures only trustworthy professionals will be working on your property.

 From here, we also ensure all our asphalt technicians are fully licensed and insured before allowing them to work.
 We also offer a clear, honest pricing structure for all our services, transparency that’s helped us build numerous long-lasting relationships with business owners throughout the state, who return to us for all their asphalt needs.